rob10campbell/PRoPS-colloids_setup/09-Slurm-and-Disco.md

 	* to use this version:
 		* `load module python/3.8.1` (or the latest version)
 		* `source /work/props/HOOMD-blue/HOOMDv2.9.7-mod/VirtEnv-HOOMD-mod/bin/activate` to enter the virtual environment
-		* `which python` to double check that you are indeed using this installation of python and not the version from Discovery's shared module
+		* `which python` to double check that you are indeed using this installation of python and not the version from Discovery's shared modulei

+Example templates of the files needed to run a gelation simulation (`gelation-template.py`) or a shearing simulation (`shearing-template.py`), as well as an example bash script for scheduling jobs with #sbatch (`exec-template.bash`) and a copy of all files needed for standard modifications (stored in `mod-files`), are availble in the folder `/work/props/HOOMD-blue/scripts-and-mods`

 **NOTE:** If you would like to use a different version of HOOMD-blue or make additional modifications, install your own version in your folder `/work/props/` or discuss with the group about setting up an additional common installation.
 <br>
 <br>
 ## Installing HOOMD-blue on Discovery

-Before running simulations on Discovery your should install your own version of HOOMD-blue.
-If shared-storage space on `/work/props` becomes an issue we may switch to common installations, but for now you are free to install your own in your folder on `/work/props`.
+In addition to the common installations of HOOMD-blue already available, you can install your own version of HOOMD-blue in your folder on `/work/props`.
 ***NOTE: This installation process can take several hours***

 Go to the your folder on the `work` directory and create a new folder for your installation of HOOMD-blue.